lukirs95/longpressbutton/readme.md

 ## USAGE

-You can use this module in 3 different ways.
+Use this module in 3 different ways.

 ### simple